BCSC 310: Syllabus

 For BCS 311, you will adhere to all requirements listed for BCS 310.
 However, the following will be different:

 1. Your presentation and review must be related to the work of your honors thesis.
-You will pick ONE classic article that is related to your research.
+You will pick a classic paper that is related to your research.
 You do not need to pick a recent research article (your undergraduate research serves that purpose).
 I will need to approve your choice of a classic article.

 2. You will review the classic article (as described above).

-3. Although your research may not be completed when you give your presentation, you should still follow the format for presentations given for BCS310.
-You should still be able to give a good background and methodology for your work.
-If you do not have any results, you should give your presentation with potential/predicted results and discuss the possible pitfalls that may lead to alternative results.
+3. Although your research may not be completed when you give your presentation, you should still follow the format for presentations given for BCS 310.
+You will be able to give a good background and methodology for your work.
+If you do not have any results, you should give your presentation with predicted results and discuss the possible pitfalls that may lead to alternative results.
 You should also discuss the relevance of your work and possible future studies.